yanntrividic/idml-pandoc-reader/.design/SPECIFICATIONS.md

 Paragraph, character and object styles from the InDesign document are specified as classes.
 Those classes are central in the selector logics.
 Classes can be used to:

-## C

-The last step of the use of the tool is to
 * Merge paragraph and character styles and overrides into lesser classes and overrides.
 * Comply to an existing schema.